Code-Institute-Submissions/milestone-project-162/TESTING.md

 6. Every time two cards are flipped, the counter counts a flip
 7. When the two cards match, the hover transition is disactivated, the cards stay open and are not clickable anymore
 8. When the cards don't match, they flip back
-9. If the time is up, the lost overlay gets activated, and after 6 seconds, the seconds overlay is displayed again /
+9. If the time is up, the lost overlay gets activated, and after 6 seconds, the seconds overlay is displayed again

+or

-9. If all the cards are matched, the victory overlay gets activated, and after 6 seconds, the seconds overlay is displayed again
+10. If all the cards are matched, the victory overlay gets activated, and after 6 seconds, the seconds overlay is displayed again

 If then the player fills in a new amount of seconds, the countdown starts again from the new amount of seconds.
 The flips are reset to 0.
 The game can be played again like the first time.